 Aurelio and Alejandro relax as the stress of the moment vanishes.
 The depth of discussion and honesty of the conversation startled them.
 They hope that their friends were sincere, though they know they will need to have more conversations.
 Alejandro wants to talk with others, too.

 "There are a lot of my friends who have such a need in their life," Alejandro says.
 "I want to put them in contact with God."

 This is how the Student Identity Project prospers: when Aurelio and his friends are bold with their peers.
 This is student-to-student ministry -- the most effective way to do it.

-"The best person to reach a Mexican student for Christ is a Mexican student," says Craig Johring, a leader of Campus Crusade in Mexico City.
+"The best person to reach a Mexican student for Christ is a Mexican student," says Craig Johring, a leader of Cru in Mexico City.

 In total, more than 40 students have indicated decisions to follow Christ through Aurelio's group -- at least 75 percent of those involved are new believers.